microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 We have more guidance on how and when to deliver mini presentation lectures for your challenges during your event in the [How To Host a What The Hack](WTH-HowToHostAHack.md) guide.

-Please store any presentations in your hack's `../Coach` folder.
+Please publish any presentations in your hack's `../Coach` folder.

 ## Coaches Guide